al-martyn1/dotNutRefManEn/DotNut/BinaryData.md

 **slice** - Returns a section of the container as new container.
 String/Array compatible method.
 See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#array.slice) for details.

-**push** - Appends the value at the end of the array.
+**push** - Appends the value at the end of the container.
 Array compatible method.
 See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#array.push) for details.

 **append** - Appends the value at the end of the container.
 Array compatible method.
 See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#array.append) for details.